wojciech-kulik/xcodebuild.nvim/README.md

 - [x] [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) integration to show pickers with selectable project options.
 - [x] Picker with all available actions.

+## 👷 Limitations

+The plugin assumes that test class name should match file name.
+If in logs `YourTraget.YourTestClass.testYourTest` appears, the plugin is trying to locate `YourTestClass.swift` file and show test results there (marks + diagnostics + quickfix).

+If you have a different naming convention, or if you have multiple test classes named the same across the project, it may not work correctly.

+I will try to address it as soon as possible, but for now there is this limitation.

 ## ⚡️ Requirements

 - [Neovim](https://neovim.io) (not sure which version, use the new one :D).